 You should read the following discussion and analysis of financial condition and results of operations together with our condensed consolidated financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q and the audited consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2020, as filed with the Securities and Exchange Commission.
 This discussion and analysis reflects our historical results of operations and financial position, and contain forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from those discussed in or implied by these forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the section titled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020 and, pursuant to the organizational transactions described in Note 1 to our condensed consolidated financial statements, became a holding company whose principal asset is a controlling equity interest in Topco LLC.
-As the sole managing member of Topco LLC, we operate and control the business and affairs of Topco LLC not owned by us.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the section titled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020.
+Please also see the section titled "Forward Looking Statements."
+We were incorporated in August 2020 and, pursuant to the organizational transactions described in Note 1 to our condensed consolidated financial statements, became a holding company whose principal asset is a controlling equity interest in Topco LLC.
+As the sole managing member of Topco LLC, we operate and control the business and affairs of Topco LLC and its subsidiaries.
+Accordingly, we consolidate Topco LLC in our consolidated financial statements and report a non-controlling interest related to the portion of Topco LLC not owned by us.
 Because the organizational transactions were considered transactions between entities under common control, the consolidated financial statements for periods prior to the organizational transactions and the initial public offering have been adjusted to combine the previously separate entities for presentation purposes.
-Unless otherwise noted or the context otherwise requires, references in this Quarterly Report on Form 10-Q to "we," "us" or "our" refer to Maravai LifeSciences Holdings, Inc. and its subsidiaries.
+Unless otherwise noted or the context otherwise requires, references in this Quarterly Report on Form 10-Q to "we," "us" or "our" refer to Maravai LifeSciences Hol